Shubhang/Team-NutriX/README.md

 Pluem: Working on a LinearSVC text to text model.
 Also, converting categorical features in the dietres dataset to numerical

-Josephine: Working on gathering data for diets
+Josephine: Working on Naive Bayes text to text model.